 What happens if Funderbeam/Startup goes out of business?

-As much as we’re working to make this as unlikely as possible, you will need to be aware of this as investing does contain risks.
+As much as we’re working to make this as unlikely as possible, you will need to be aware of this as a possibility, as investing does contain risks.

 ️Warning: Investing in early-stage and growth companies puts your capital at risk.
 Please read our Risk Disclosure Statement